 Having a Master's of Education degree will open many doorways for you in the field of education, and we offer a variety of specializations to meet your needs.

 There are 5 that can be obtained under the umbrella of M.Ed.

 - EDAD - The Educational Administration specialization will prepare you to enter school administration, to become a school principal or another administrator in your school or district.
-Upon completion, you will also be certified in ILD and PDAS for the purpose of evaluating teachers in the state of Texas.
+You will also have the opportunity to be certified in AEL and T-TESS for the purpose of evaluating teachers in the state of Texas.

 - LTC - A literacy specialization will prepare you for infinite roles in literacy in your school, and it will prepare you to take the Reading Specialist state exam.

 - DIFN - The Differentiated Instruction specialization will not only set you on the path to become a master teacher, but also concentrate on educating the exceptional child.

 - SPAD - Our newest M.Ed. specialization is in Sports Administration.
 This program is designed for those interested in taking leadership roles in various areas of athletics.

 Our M.Ed. programs allow the student to demonstrate content proficiency by means of a "capstone" project.